GUI - User

 User > VxLogonVxLogon is a script version of Active Directory single sign-on agent for NxFilter. - Logon Domain

 Special domain defined for logon signal of VxLogon.
-When you chage this you need to change the domain in 'vxlogon.vbs' of VxLogon package.- Logon Domain
+When you change this, you need to change the domain in 'vxlogon.vbs' of VxLogon package.- Logon Domain

 Special domain defined for logoff signal of VxLogon.
-When you chage this you need to change the domain in 'vxlogoff.bat' of VxLogon package.- Use VxLogon
+When you change this, you need to change the domain in 'vxlogoff.bat' of VxLogon package.- Use VxLogon

 Enable or disable VxLogon support.

 User > Login RequestWhen you use CxLogon for single sign-on and if there is a new username detected by CxLogon, NxFilter will add a login request here.
 Once you approve a new login request, a new user will be created on NxFilter with the new username.
-For more details, read Single sign-on by CxLogon
+To find out more, read Single sign-on by CxLogon